rcos/rcos-wiki/topics/trifecta.md

 ---
-title: trifecta
+title: Web Trifecta
 description:
 published: true
-date: 2021-01-25T22:56:50.882Z
+date: 2021-01-25T22:57:42.778Z
 tags:
 editor: markdown
 dateCreated: 2021-01-25T22:51:53.011Z
 ---

-# Web Trifecta

-The so-called \"Web Trifecta\" is the three primary languages that can be understood and run by modern web browsers.
+The so-called "Web Trifecta" is the three primary languages that can be understood and run by modern web browsers.
 These are:

 - [HTML](/languages/html)